freeplane/docs/working-w-mindmap-files.md

 ## Open maps

 Open an existing map with `File->Open mind map… (Ctrl+O)`.
 This opens a file picker to let you chose a Freeplane  `.mm` map file to open.
+In this dialogue you can also choose standard or user-defined template-mindmaps from the dropdown-menu at the bottom (see [Templates](templates.md)).

 Open an existing map from a list of recently opened maps with `File->Open recent map...`.
 Hovering over this Menu action shows a list of recently opened maps.
 Click on any map on this list to open it.